Habitat Classification from Ground-Level Imagery Using Deep Neural Networks: Introduction

-In summary, our research makes four main contributions: \begin{itemize} \item We introduce a novel ground-level habitat classification framework that leverages real-world imagery to address a gap in tools requiring habitat classification (including carbon footprinting, biodiversity offsetting, etc.) for non-experts.
-Our approach expands the ecological impact of AI by providing more accessible habitat assessments, allowing for extensive habitat classification across the country. \item Our comparison between state-of-the-art CNNs and ViTs for the habitat classification task demonstrates that ViT is a more suitable deep neural network architecture than CNN for ground-level habitat classification with improved classification performance and interpretability. \item Our investigation of supervised learning and SupCon demonstrates the latter training paradigm is beneficial for the model to distinguish visually similar habitat.
-The application of SupCon can boost the classification reliability in real world scenarios. \item We compare our best model with three experienced human experts in interpreting habitats from a representative subset of level 3 habitat photographs.
-Our model performs on par with the top expert.
-This study validates our approach, reveals the remaining challenges, and directs future work toward fully realising the potential of AI-based ground-level habitat classification.
+In summary, our research makes four main contributions: \begin{itemize} \item Ground-level habitat classification benchmark.
+Our benchmark leverages ground-level imagery to address a gap in tools requiring habitat classification (including carbon footprinting, biodiversity offsetting, etc.) for non-experts.
+It expands the ecological impact of AI by providing more accessible habitat assessments, allowing for extensive habitat classification across the country. \item Model architecture finding.
+Our systematic comparison of representative CNNs and ViTs demonstrates that ViTs consistently outperform comparable CNNs under a broad range of evaluation metrics for habitat classification. \item Training paradigm investigation.
+We investigate a two-stage supervised contrastive (SupCon) learning paradigm (contrastive pretraining and classifier fine-tuning), which delivers modest gains over classical supervised learning for our best-performing model and reduces major confusions (e.g., Improved and Neutral Grassland), thereby improving reliability for real-world deployment. \item Human expert comparison.
+We compare our best model with three experienced ecologists.
+On a stratified subset, ViT combining with SupCon is competitive with the best human expert in interpreting habitats from level 3 habitat photographs, while revealing limits and opportunities for our approach.

 \end{itemize}